-13 Common “Facts” About Dogs That Are Totally False
+19 Common “Facts” About Dogs That Are Actually False

 A wagging tail always means a happy dog

-Though a wagging tail often does denote an excited or happy dog, that’s not always the case.
-A 2013 study that appeared in the journal, Current Biology, found that different types of wag speeds and placements mean different things.
-“For example, a vigorous tail wag to the right means happiness at seeing their owner, but slow wags of a tail held half-way down can mean fear or insecurity,” explains Jess Trimble, DVM, chief veterinary officer for Fuzzy Pet Health.
+Have you wondered what your dog’s tail is telling you?
+Tail wagging is just one of the ways dogs communicate.
+And although a wagging tail often does denote an excited or happy dog, that’s not always the case.
+“For example, a vigorous tail wag to the right means happiness at seeing its owner, but slow wags of a tail held halfway down can mean fear or insecurity,” says Jess Trimble, DVM, chief veterinary officer for Fuzzy Pet Health.
 “Additionally, a tail held very high and wagged extremely fast can mean fear or aggression for some dogs.”
-Tail wagging is just one way that your dog communicates with you—find out the other secrets your dog wishes they could tell you.

 You can’t teach an old dog new tricks

-“It is true that puppies are little sponges, making it so easy to teach them new things with gentle, positive reinforcement methods.
-But make no mistake, old dogs can learn, too,” says Trish McMillan, a certified animal behaviorist based in Mars Hill, North Carolina.
-“For example, the nine-year-old Doberman I adopted a few years ago earned her Canine Good Citizen title within a few months.”
-She notes that while extremely geriatric dogs may be a little trickier to train if they have vision, hearing, or mobility issues, as long as their brain is in good shape and are nurtured, they can absolutely be trained.
-Does your friend have a new dog?
-These are the best gifts for them.
+You’ve heard this phrase before (or maybe you’ve seen it on the best gifts for dog lovers): “You can’t teach an old dog new tricks.”
+And while it is true that puppies are like sponges, making it so easy to teach them new things, “make no mistake, old dogs can learn too,” says Trish McMillan, a certified animal behaviorist.
+“For example, the 9-year-old Doberman I adopted a few years ago earned her Canine Good Citizen title [from the American Kennel Club] within a few months.”
+McMillan notes that some geriatric dogs that struggle with vision, hearing or mobility issues may not be as easy to train.
+However, as long as their brain is in good shape, they can absolutely learn new things.
+Here are some fun and easy tricks to teach your dog.

 Dogs only see in black and white

-This is a well-intentioned line of thinking, but a perpetuated myth nonetheless.
-In actually, you should not stick your hand out toward any dog you’ve just met.
-“In our human interactions, it’s second nature to offer a handshake or a fist bump, but we must remember that dogs aren’t humans,” says Guillermo Roa, a credentialed dog trainer and founder of GR Pet Services in Long Island, New York.
-“Sticking out your hand can be misinterpreted as a sign of aggression and a dog may bite you.
-It’s better to just calmly wait for the dog to approach you if it is interested in doing so.
-If you must approach a new dog, do it from the side and avoid staring.”
+This is a well-intentioned line of thinking, but a perpetuated dog myth nonetheless.
+In actuality, you should not stick your hand out toward any dog you’ve just met.
+“In our human interactions, it’s second nature to offer a handshake or a fist bump, but we must remember that dogs aren’t humans,” says Guillermo Roa, a credentialed dog trainer and founder of GR Pet Services.
+“Sticking out your hand can be misinterpreted as a sign of aggression, and a dog may bite you.”
+Roa says it’s better to calmly wait for the dog to approach you, if it is interested in doing so.
+You don’t know about the dog’s obedience record, after all.
+So if you must approach a new dog, do it from the side and avoid making intense eye contact.

-Spaying or neutering at a young age will prevent future behavioral issues
+Always spay or neuter at a young age

-“Spaying and neutering dogs at a young age was happening at an alarming rate several years ago, and many veterinarians took the stance of ‘the younger the better,'” says Adam Gibson, a dog trainer and director of Top Dog Texas.
-The idea is that early neutering or spaying will curb behavior issues as the pet gets older, but Gibson points out that several studies have shown this to be untrue.
-He adds, “There are also added health benefits to allowing dogs to keep their reproductive organs intact into adulthood.”
-The community is responding to this new data, and more vets and owners are holding off six months to a year to remove reproductive organs.
+“Spaying and neutering dogs at a young age was happening at an alarming rate several years ago, and many veterinarians took the stance of ‘the younger, the better,'” says Adam Gibson, a dog trainer and director of Top Dog Texas.
+The idea is that early neutering or spaying will curb behavioral issues as the pet gets older, but it might actually be a mistake dog owners are making.
+Gibson points out that numerous studies have shown this to be untrue and waiting to neuter your dog may be safer in the long run.
+“There are also added health benefits to allowing dogs to keep their reproductive organs intact into adulthood,” Gibson says.
+The community is responding to this new data, and more vets and owners are waiting six months to one year to spay or neuter pups.

 A dog’s mouth is cleaner than a human’s

-Dogs are actually wolves and should eat like them
+Dogs evolved from wolves and should eat like them

-Dogs and wolves may come from the same lineage but treating them as an interchangeable species is wrong and can lead to poor health consequences.
-Dr. Trimble explains that dogs evolved from wolves more than 11,000 years ago, and over that evolution, they’ve become two entirely different creatures.
-“Dogs should not eat a wild-wolf type diet that’s becoming so popular by boutique pet food manufacturers,” she says.
-Notably, studies have determined they’re far superior at digesting starches (such as wheat and rice), which are a key part of a nutritional diet.
-Find out what dog food brands vets feed their own dogs.
+Dogs and wolves may come from the same lineage (in fact, these wolf dog breeds make great additions to your family pack), but treating them as an interchangeable species is not ideal and can even impact their health.
+Dogs evolved from wolves more than 11,000 years ago, says Dr. Trimble, and over that evolution, they’ve become two entirely different creatures.
+“Dogs should not eat the wild-wolf-type diet that’s becoming popular by boutique pet food manufacturers,” she says.
+So what should your dog eat?
+These are the best dog food brands that vets swear by.

-McMillan explains that the alpha wolf theory became super popular in the dog training world after wolves were first studied in captivity.
-However, with time we’ve learned dominance isn’t the best approach.
-“Later studies of wild wolves showed that packs are just families, with the older wolves caring for and teaching the younger ones until they’re old enough to leave,” says McMillan.
-“Modern dog trainers use behavioral principles to look at the antecedents and consequences of behavior, managing the environment, meeting dogs’ needs for social time, enrichment, and exercise, and teaching dogs what we want them to do rather than solely punishing them when they misbehave.”
-Find out 15 more dog training secrets dog trainers won’t tell you for free.
+Known as the alpha wolf theory, McMillan explains that it became a popular dog training method after wolves were first studied in captivity.
+However, with time, we’ve learned that dominance isn’t necessarily the best approach.
+“Later studies of wild wolves showed that packs are just families, with the older wolves caring for and teaching the younger ones until they’re old enough to leave,” McMillan says.

 Rubbing your dog’s nose in an accident curbs future behavior